FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Pandas (python)/Pandas.md

 # Join data-frames <a class="anchor" id="1"></a>

-we are going to remember the `Ventas`, `Proveedores`and `Clientes` data-frames, because we are going to use them in this section:
+We are going to remember the `Ventas`, `Proveedores`and `Clientes` data-frames, because we are going to use them in this section: